UPPMAX/UPPMAX-documentation/docs/cluster_guides/compiling_parallel.md

 For serial programs, see a short version of this page at [Compiling source code](compiling_serial.md).

-## Compiling and running parallel programs on UPPMAX clusters.
+## Compiling and running parallel programs on UPPMAX clusters

 ### Introduction

 These notes show by brief examples how to compile and run serial and parallel programs on the clusters at UPPMAX.